gvwilson/fiction/voyage/index.md

 question was, who would strike first?

-The answer came on Bluesday, Citrine 5, when a young potato carver named Roopertti<span class="sidenote">His mother's name was unknown: like many young people in Ruuda at the time, he was an orphan.</span> drove a magically-hardened icicle into Tellervo's Maarit's side as she left a puppet show.
+The answer came on Bluesday, Citrine 5, when a young potato carver named Roopertti<span class="note">His mother's name was unknown: like many young people in Ruuda at the time, he was an orphan.</span> drove a magically-hardened icicle into Tellervo's Maarit's side as she left a puppet show.
 Her bodyguards cut him down on the spot, and then, when the method of the attack became clear, led a mob to